Chapter 5: The Seal and the Mark

 Some Christians, when first encountering this teaching about God’s seal in the Sabbath, raise a common objection worth addressing:

-Some object: "The seal in the New Testament is the Holy Spirit, not the Sabbath."
-They cite Ephesians 1:13 ("sealed with that holy Spirit of promise") and Ephesians 4:30 ("whereby ye are sealed unto the day of redemption").
+Some object: "The seal in the New Testament is the Holy Ghost, not the Sabbath."
+They cite Ephesians 1:13 ("sealed with that holy Ghost of promise") and Ephesians 4:30 ("whereby ye are sealed unto the day of redemption").

 True: the Spirit seals.
-But what does the Spirit seal us with?
-What does the Spirit write?
+But the Spirit seals us with something specific.

 "For this is the covenant that I will make with the house of Israel after those days, saith the Lord; I will put my laws into their mind, and write them in their hearts."